 The Lenovo IdeaPad 330 is a big-screen budget laptop that delivers a bright 15.6-inch display, a comfortable keyboard, and enough horsepower for daily productivity work — and even a bit more.

 The IdeaPad 330 range is available in three screen-size variants (14, 15.6, and 17.3-inches), giving you the flexibility to configure one based on your needs.
-Whichever version you choose, you’re getting a budget system with a stylish, premium design and great connectivity options.
+Whichever version you choose, you’re getting a budget system with a stylish, premium design and excellent connectivity options.

 That specs sheet looks like what you’d find on a typical budget notebook, but the durable design coupled with class-leading productivity performance count for a lot.
 It easily earns our Editors’ Choice award for budget laptops.

-Measuring 0.9 by 10.2 by 14.9 inches (HWD) and weighing 4.85 pounds, 2019 IdeaPad 330 looks small and lightweight, and can be easily carried around.
+Measuring 0.9 by 10.2 by 14.9 inches (HWD) and weighing 4.85 pounds, the 2019 IdeaPad 330 looks small and lightweight and can be easily carried around.
 It’s light and portable than some of its competition, though.
 The Acer Aspire E15 (E5-576-392H) –our Top Pick for budget laptops, weighs 5.27 pounds and is 1.19 inches thick.

 Its sleek platinum gray frame feels reasonably sturdy, and it easily passes for an aluminum build, which isn’t the case.
 We are seeing metallic constructions in the ultrabooks category and high-end notebooks.
 This platinum gray profile is used in more premium Lenovo systems, and it does pick up dirty marks, just like other notebooks bearing the same material.